C++ Tutorial: OOP in C++

 TComponent is the ancestor of the component classes.

-A component is a persistent object that can appear on the IDE palette and that can be manipulated in a Form Designer.
+A component is a persistent object that can appear on the IDE palette and that can be manipulated in the Form Designer.

 A component can "own" other components.
 If the form Form1 owns Panel1, then Form1 is responsible for destroying Panel1 when Form1 is destroyed.